 Grand Hyatt Baha Mar

 Grand Hyatt Baha Mar is the new, big-box challenger that opened in 2017.
-Atlantis had owned the mega-resort market in not just the Bahamas but the entire Caribbean.
+Atlantis had owned the mega-resort market is not just the Bahamas but the entire Caribbean.
 At 1,800 rooms, it can accommodate huge groups too.
 Grand Hyatt reminds guests of a modern Vegas casino/resort with 20-story towers and lots of dining and entertainment options – placed on a beautiful beach overlooking the Atlantic Ocean.
-Grand Hyatt feels more adult than Atlantis, and vice versa, Atlantis feels more family oriented.
+Grand Hyatt feels more adult than Atlantis, and vice versa, Atlantis feels more family-oriented.
 Grand Hyatt is a better fit for business meetings without the waterpark and aquarium.
-The Reserve at Grand Hyatt Baha Mar is a luxury hotel-within-a-hotel offering interesting options for VIPs and higher-tier incentive winners.
+The Reserve at Grand Hyatt Baha Mar is a luxury hotel-within-a-hotel offering exciting options for VIPs and higher-tier incentive winners.
 Summary – something new for attendees to experience.
 For a more in-depth look, check out our incentive travel review of Baha Mar.